 This is most important on grades and hillsides.
 Don't depend on a transmission gear to keep a tractor from rolling out of control.
 Wheel chocks at the drive wheels are recommended when the tractor must be left parked on steep slopes.
 Use chocks with 45-degree bevels to meet safety standards.

-Prepared by Charles V. Schwab, professor and extension safety specialist at lowa State University
+Prepared by Charles V. Schwab, extension safety specialist.